luiserdef/twitter-real-verified/README.md

 </p>

 ## What's New v2.1.3:
-- Add a green checkmark next to the account names that are legacy verified.
+Add a simple green checkmark to legacy verified accounts: Keeps the current twitter verification system and only adds a green checkmark to accounts that were previously verified.

+Complete logs: <a href="https://github.com/luiserdef/twitter-real-verified/releases">Releases</a>

 ## Dev
 Popup is created with React.